 3 drops Bergamont EO

 Mix with 1oz Rosehip oil and 1oz Evening Primrose oil

-Wellness Education: For those situations when professional mammary manipulation is not desirable; advisable or even practical, you can still teach clients self care.
+For those situations when professional mammary manipulation is not desirable, advisable, or even practical, you can still teach clients self-care.
 I often demonstrate on myself over my work attire or on my skeleton.
-Provide information or cheat sheets on the self care techniques.
-In addition, there is information readily available for distribution on your social media on topics of breast health and cancer prevention.
-Share reminders, tips and even a little humor on how to take care of ourselves.
+Provide information or cheat sheets on self-care techniques.
+Also, there is information readily available for distribution on your social media on breast health and cancer prevention topics.
+Share reminders, tips, and even a little humor on how to take care of ourselves.
 Here are some examples of what I am collecting:

 “Get in the habit, right after you let the girls out, to allow them to move a little to encourage fluid movement and a lighthearted spirit.” ― Kelli Lene

 Be well, Do good work and Practice what you preach.

 “We cannot nurture others fully or well unless we also nurture ourselves”- Susun Weed